 Do not attempt this hike if you can’t deal with heights or suffer from vertigo.

-It’s also super important that you wear appropriate clothing and footwear when doing this hike.
+It’s also super important to wear appropriate clothing and footwear when doing this hike.

 Check out the video below for a visual representation of the trail.
 Skip to 3:00 to see how steep the rope sections of the hike are.